 CLP believes that solar power is a key renewable source for a low-carbon world.
 We recognise the value of including solar energy in our low-carbon portfolio.
 CLP will continue to explore other solar project investment opportunities with a focus on regions with good solar energy resources and low grid-restriction risks on the Mainland.

-CLP's integrated network includes around 14,500 kilometers of overhead, underground and submarine cables that feed into nearly 13,900 substations.
-We maintain a supply reliability of 99.999%, which is among the highest industry standards around the world.
+CLP's integrated network includes 16,030 kilometers of high voltage overhead, underground and submarine cables that feed into 15,099 substations.
+We maintain a supply reliability of over 99.999%, which is among the highest industry standards around the world.

 CLP provides retail services in Hong Kong and Australia.
-In Hong Kong, we supply electricity to 2.4 million customer accounts in Kowloon and the New Territories, which represent approximately 80% of the territory's total population.
-Through EnergyAustralia, we serve approximately 2.6 million gas and electricity customer accounts across Southeast Australia.
+In Hong Kong, we supply electricity to 2.65 million customer accounts in Kowloon and the New Territories, which represent approximately 80% of the territory's total population.
+Through EnergyAustralia, we serve 2.43 million gas and electricity customer accounts across southeast Australia.

 Hong Kong depends on a safe, reliable and affordable electricity supply to sustain its economic development and to maintain its competitive position.
 CLP is committed to meeting the city’s needs and providing the highest standards of customer service.